techfort/PowerArray/README.md

 So I rewrote the Array class as PowerArray and implemented the above mechanism in PowerArray.forEach with surprising results.

 The results are as follows:
-PowerArray.forEach is averagely 5~10,000 times faster than native Array.
+PowerArray.forEach is averagely 5 times faster than native Array.
-PowerArray.forEach is averagely 700 times faster than a plain for loop.
-PowerArray.map is averagely more than 10,000 times faster than Array.map

 This is only a proof of concept, future steps are re-creating Harmony 6 methods that depend on loops to improve speed.